 Economic Shockwaves

 The first shock was in the workforce.
-African Americans had been the backbone of countless industries.
-Health care, education, technology, retail, and transportation—each began to experience sudden, staggering shortages of skilled workers and essential staff.
+African Americans were the backbone of countless industries.
+Healthcare, education, technology, retail, and transportation—each began to experience sudden, staggering shortages of skilled workers and essential staff.
 Productivity dropped.
-Large companies scrambled to recruit and train replacements, often with limited success.
+Large companies scrambled to recruit and train replacements, with limited success.

-The consumer economy was next.
-African Americans represented over $1.6 trillion in annual purchasing power.
+Consumerism was next.
+People of African descent represented over $1.6 trillion in annual purchasing power.
 This collective spending on housing, cars, clothing, technology, and more evaporated, leaving gaps in the market that were difficult to fill.
 Malls closed, retail companies saw sales plummet, and housing markets in predominantly Black communities faced sharp declines in property values.
 Businesses that had thrived on African American consumers found themselves in financial peril.

-Even the U.S. military, where African Americans had served with honor, began to feel the loss.
+Even the U.S. military, where we served with honor, began to feel the loss.
 Recruitment declined as the Exodus swept up a generation of young people, changing the face of the armed forces.
 The knowledge, leadership, and cultural contribution that African Americans brought to their roles in government, business, and education began to vanish.

 Africa’s Economic Rebirth